miqueiasveloso/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A Javascrit Etch-a-Sketch board following The Odin Project's curriculum.
+A Javascript Etch-a-Sketch board following The Odin Project's curriculum.